 We are parish of the Antiochian Orthodox Christian Archdiocese of North America, under the pastoral care of Metropolitan PHILIP, and the Diocese of Wichita and Mid-America shepherded by Bishop BASIL.
 We began as a mission in late 2001, sponsored by the St. Joseph Orthodox Christian Church of Houston, Texas.
 We were given the name of St. Silouan in 2004, and in the summer of 2012 we were granted full parish status from the Archdiocese.
 Follow the links at the left of the page to learn more about the parish, upcoming services, and the Orthodox Faith.

-We are a pan-Orthodox group and welcome new members from any of the Eastern Orthodox Churches, as well anyone who is interested in learning more about Orthodox Christianity.
+We are a pan-Orthodox community and welcome new members from any of the Eastern Orthodox Churches, as well anyone who is interested in learning more about Orthodox Christianity.